harys722/open-api/src/getting-started/index.md

 ---
 label: Home
 icon: home
+permalink: /
 ---
-# Welcome to Open APIs
+# Welcome to Open API
 ![](media/cover.png)

-A free Open APIs service that provides a variety of endpoints you can make use of in your applications.
+A free Open API service that provides a variety of endpoints you can make use of in your applications.

 ## Introduction
 Our API provides a variety of endpoints that you can use in your applications.
 To get started with us, select an endpoint from our documentation and follow the instructions specific to that endpoint.